turtleisaac/PokEditor-v1/README.md

 # DEVELOPMENT NOTICE:

 **PokEditor has now been replaced by PokEditor v2!
-The new GitHub repo for it can be found [here](https://github.com/turtleisaac/PokEditor-v2)!**
+The new GitHub repo for it can be found [here](https://github.com/turtleisaac/PokEditor-v2)!
+The repo for this version of PokEditor is now archived and will no longer recieve any updates or changes.**

 # PokEditor